natdothogue/course-in-a-box/index.md

 published: true
 ---

-Course-in-a-Box is a free tool for building and publishing online courses—no prior coding experience required.
-This guide was made using Course-in-a-Box, so what you see here is what you’ll start with.
-There are three modules that walk through the course creation process, all linked in the nav bar at the top of the page:
-* **[Setup](/modules/setup/getting-started/)** - Get your instance of Course-in-a-Box up and running
-* **[Content](/modules/content/markdown-and-media)** -  Update the course structure and add your copy & media
-* **[Customize](/modules/customize/favicon)** - Add some (optional) finishing touches
+<p>Welcome to Module 1 of our Information Literacy Series - Research Questions and Search Strategies.

+<h2>Introduction</h2>

+Research involves the collection, organization, and analysis of information to increase our understanding of a topic or issue.

+At a general level, research has three steps:

+1. Pose a question.
+2. Collect data to answer the question.
+3. Present an answer to the question.

+This should be a familiar process.
+You engage in solving problems every day and you start with a question, collect some information, and then form an answer.

+Part one of this series pertains to research questions and search strategies which occurs in step 1 of the research process - Pose a question.

+Please use the navigation bar at the top of the page:
+* **[Introduction](/modules/setup/getting-started/)** - Understand all objecticves of each module in this series
+* **[Modules](/modules/content/markdown-and-media)** -  Navigate to each module in this series
+* **[Contact a Librarian](/modules/customize/favicon)** - Need Help?
+Submit an inquiry to an online librarian

 <br>